Allen-Synthesis/EuroPi/hardware/build_guide.md

 This next stage is technically optional; if you know you have got the right display and won't be changing it, you can just make the 4 connections using solder or snipped off resistor legs rather than using a header and jumpers.

+#### Solder the OLED Configuration Header to the back (only if choosing to use this method rather than bridging with solder or resistor legs)

+#### Place jumpers/shunts over the pins so that the connections are made according to the diagram on the PCB, either all 4 vertical or all 4 horizontal.

+#### If using solder instead, then make the 4 connections according to the diagram without soldering on the header.

 ### Front Panel Components